beliu/P3_Advanced_Lane_Finding/writeup.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 I created a function called `calc_curve` to take in the x and y values of the lane pixels to calculate the radius of the curve.
-The code is below:
+The code, taken from lines 381 to 400 of p3_submission.py is below:

 ```
 def calc_curve(y_eval, lefty, leftx, righty, rightx):